 Our dogs must be well groomed, obedient, highly sociable, gentle, and affectionate, particularly with children.
 A team, which consists of a dog and its handler, is often assigned to appear with a child or an adult at court proceedings, including depositions, hearings, or at trial.
 Our dog teams are often seen in the juvenile courthouse lobby helping to calm children and families, and replacing worried expressions with smiles and laughter, as these individuals await their court cases.
-To request a team, please submit the K9th Referral Form electronically, which is listed on this webpage.

 Dog teams who participate in the K9th Program must adhere to rigorous standards.
 Our Courthouse Facility Dog team, Tonx and Cindy, must recertify annually through Canine Companions for Independence.
 The pet therapy teams are regularly monitored and tested for their suitability by the CFC Board of Directors.
 Dog handlers, considered Ninth Circuit Court volunteers, must possess a minimum of two years active experience as dog handlers, be at least 21 years of age, and pass periodic criminal background checks.